bodthegod/bod-workout/README.md

 -   The images within the cards didn't show on the live site, and all that would show was the alt tags.
 In order to fix this, I changed the path of the images within the hyperlink.
 -   The top hero image would stretch and display too big, and would stretch on mobile devices.
 To fix this, I changed the max-width.
 -   The nav bar wouldn't function correctly on mobile, so I added the burger icon via bootstrap for ease of use.
+-   There were many issues showing within the HTML validator, so I thoroughly fixed each and every bug, some of these being duplicate tags.

 ## Deployment